lwthompson2/UDPEvents/README.md

 ### TTL Event Pairs

-For this alignment to work the client must send TTL Event messages via UDP with the same **LINE** number as a real, upstream TTL events on the same Open Ephys data stream.
+For this alignment to work the client must send TTL Event messages via UDP with the same **LINE** number as real, upstream TTL events on the same Open Ephys data stream.
 The soft timestamp for these TTL event messages should be the client's best estimate of when the real TTL event actually occurred, from the client's point of view.

 UDP Events will look for pairs of TTL events on the same **LINE** -- one from UDP and one from upstream in Open Ephys.